13 Steps to Optimise Your Local Search

 Regular blogging is still very important.
 It is an excellent way to put more content on your website.
 Every blog should be between 200 and 400 words with research showing the longer the blog the better the ranking, provided the algorithm sees all the words as relevant.
 Make sure each page is optimised to the specific topic and that the topic is current and relevant to the work of the business.

 These are the steps you can take to improve your ranking in local search.
 It may take you some time to get through them all but remember it is an organic process.
-It doesn’t have to happen overnight, it is actually better if it happens over a period of time!
+It does not have to happen overnight, in fact, it is actually better if it happens over a period of time!